LeusteanAndrei/UnityProject/README.md

 ### Descriere Joc

-Please use Testing Level for testing the game.
+Please use RealLevel2_RealReal for testing the game.
 It contains all the up to date mechanics, without bugs.

 ### Mechanics
 w,a,s,d - moving